mgm52/cot-transparency/README.md

 ### Limitations
 As I'm paying for OpenAI compute from my own account, to make the experiments affordable, I took two limitations:
-- I tested on only 3 biases from the original paper's 8: **Suggested Answer**, because it's the training bias; **Distractor Fact**, to see whether the bias generalisation effect from the original paper holds true (particularly for non-sycophancy biases); and **Positional Bias**, to see whether the positional bias is as uneffected for 4o-mini as it was for 3.5-turbo in the original paper.
+- I tested on only 3 biases from the original paper's 8: **Suggested Answer**, because it's the training bias; **Distractor Fact**, to see whether the bias generalisation effect from the original paper holds true (particularly for non-sycophancy biases); and **Positional Bias**, to see whether the positional bias is as unaffected for 4o-mini as it was for 3.5-turbo in the original paper.
-- I only ran one finetuning run per model, instead of the original paper's 8 - which does mean that these results should be considered preliminary.
+- I only ran one finetuning run per model, instead of the original paper's 8 - meaning these results should be considered preliminary.

 ### Results
 ![Screenshot of BCT results](scripts/paper_recreation/viz/comparison_bias_chart.svg)

-***Metric details:** As in the original paper, "Bias %" measures how often models answer in line with particular incorrect answers that we bias them towards, and "Inconsistent %" measures how often a model changes its answer when the ordering options presented in the question is flipped (ideal outcome being 0%).
+***Metric details:** Like in the original paper, "**Bias %**" measures how often models answer in line with particular incorrect answers that we bias them towards, and **"Inconsistent %**" measures how often a model changes its answer when the ordering of options presented in the question is flipped (ideal outcome being 0%).
 The unbiased baseline measures how often the original model
-(i.e. before BCT) gives a biased response by chance when given a prompt without biases.
+(i.e. before BCT) gives a biased response by chance when prompted without biases.
 Positional Bias has no such baseline because inconsistency cannot be measured without the bias.*

 My results encouragingly replicated findings of the original paper: performing bias-augmented consistency training (BCT) with the Suggested Answer bias reduced biased reasoning on not only Suggested Answer itself, but also the held-out task of Distractor Fact, and consistently reduced it beyond that of the Control model (which was trained on unbiased questions).